persapiens/Course/Readings/DeHann.md

-# Some questions to ask about your infrastructure/ops:
+# Some questions to ask about your infrastructure:

 > by Michael DeHaan